aliasaswad/CarND-Advanced-Lane-Lines-P2/README.md

 ## Conclusion
 ---

-To conclude, we should metion to the the importance of the computer vision process enables since it is the eyes of self-driving cars to make sense of their surroundings.
+To conclude, we should metion to the the importance of the computer vision process since it is consider the eyes of self-driving cars to make sense of their surroundings.

 ## How to write a README